SUST 4096 Sustainability Internship & Leadership Projects

 You do not need to be enrolled in the Sustainability Studies Minor or have taken other sustainability classes to enroll in this class.
 All students are welcome!

-Students enrolled in the class can apply for one of several pre-identified positions.
-In Fall 2021, we have opportunities identified at Metro Transit, the City of Minneapolis, the MN Department of Commerce, Ever-Green Energy, MPCA, and many more!
-Or, you can work with the instructors to identify a different opportunity.
+Students enrolled in the class can apply for one of several pre-identified positions (see examples from Fall 2021), or you can work with the instructors to identify a different opportunity.
+Spring 2022 options will be identified in the coming months.